Leakage of Dataset Properties in Multi-Party Machine Learning: Experimental Setup

 \subsection{Evaluation Methodology}

 \paragraph{\bf Target model $f$.} We train different target models depending on the dataset type.
 For tabular data, i.e., Adult, Health, and Crime, we train multinomial logistic regression and fully-connected multi-layer perceptron neural networks (MLP).
 For the Adult and Crime datasets, we use an MLP network with one hidden layer of size 12 and the last layer with 4 and 3 output classes, respectively.
 For the Health dataset, we use an MLP network with one hidden layer of size 20 and binary output. {In later sections, a neural network model for tabular datasets always refers to an MLP network.} In training our target models, we use the Adam \cite{kingma2014adam} optimizer, ReLu as the activation function, a learning rate of $0.01$, and a weight decay of $0.0001$.
 For the Yelp-Health dataset, we use the pre-trained glove embedding of dimension 50, a bidirectional LSTM layer of dimension 50.
 We then use one hidden layer of size 50 and dropout regularization with parameter 0.1 between the last hidden layer and the binary output.
 For the Amazon dataset, we train the target model using the Graph Convolutional Networks (GCN)~\cite{kipf2016semi} with 1 hidden layer of 16 units, Adam as the optimizer, ReLu as the activation function, a learning rate of $0.01$, and a weight decay of $0.0005$.
 Each experiment is repeated 100 times, and all attack accuracies are averaged over these runs.
+As noted in Section~\ref{sec:prelims}, our attacks are oblivious to how $f$ is trained, hence, in the experiments training is done in the clear.

+\paragraph{\bf Dataset split.} In the multi-party setting, we consider two parties that contribute data for training the target model where one of the parties is trying to learn information about the data of the other party.
+For Adult and Health datasets, each party contributes 2 000 samples.
+We use 10 000 or 4 000 samples as $D_\aux$ to train the shadow models and the attacker uses 1 000 samples in~$D_\attack$ to query the model and obtain the attack vector for the meta-classifier.
+Table \ref{split_table} summarizes the splits for all other datasets.
+In Section~\ref{sec:param} we show that a small number of samples in $D_\attack$ can lead to high attack accuracy as well (e.g., 200 vs.~1 000 for the Amazon dataset).

+The distribution of the values of the sensitive attribute~$A$ in datasets is determined as follows.
+We consider the default split of 33:67 in the attacker's data $D_\adv$ (e.g., 33\% of records are books).
+The attack is evaluated against several $D_\victim$ datasets for each possible split.
+For example, we evaluate our attack on 100 $D_\victim$ datasets: half with 33:67 split and half with 67:33 split in Sections~\ref{sec:mps} and \ref{sec:sps}.
+Throughout all experiments, the $D_\aux$ always has 50:50 split.